-Regularly spritzing your face with an anti-oxidant rich facial spray on hand during the hours leading up to your arrival is a great way to revive tired and sallow skin, and replace nutrients lost during travel.
+One of the most commonly recommended airplane beauty tips, regularly spritzing your face with an anti-oxidant rich facial spray on hand during the hours leading up to your arrival is a great way to revive tired and sallow skin, and replace nutrients lost during travel.

-Brighten up using a Highlighting Concealer
+Brighten Up Using a Highlighting Concealer

 At this stage of the flight, I like to use a gentle facial wipe and light moisturiser to cleanse and freshen up my skin, and then apply a highlighting concealer such as By Terry’s Touche Veloutee under my eyes and anywhere on my face that’s showing redness or uneven skintone.